mapbender/mapbender-documentation/en/functions/misc/button.rst

 The latter are based on a `IconSet <https://github.com/mapbender/icons>`_, which is delivered with Mapbender as a module.
 We recommend to use the symbols from this library.

 More information on that topic:

 * https://github.com/mapbender/icons
 * http://rawgit.com/mapbender/icons/master/demo.html

 Configuration examples:
 ========================
 Depending on the purpose of the application, different buttons are required which provide different features.
 These can be integrated as needed.
 You can add buttons for features which are integrated in the content.
-For example the legend, the feature info or the line and/or area ruler can be activated or opened by buttons.
+For example, the legend or the line and/or area ruler can be activated or opened with buttons:

 Button for the legend element
 ------------------------------

-The legend is very helpful, because it provides information about the map content.
-In this user example the legend is integrated in the content as element type "dialog".
+The legend is very helpful because it provides information about the map content.
+In this user example, the legend is integrated in the content as element type "dialog".
 You can find a descripton of how to configure the legend element in this documentation at `Legend <../basic/legend.html>`_.
 You can add a button for the legend by following these steps:

-First you have to select the button element by clicking on the ``+`` - symbol in the Toolbar section in the Layouts tab.
+First, you have to select the button element by clicking on the ``+`` - symbol in the Toolbar section in the Layouts tab.

 .. image:: ../../../figures/de/add_toolbar.png
      :scale: 80